Quick Start Guide#

 docker compose -f deploy/docker/docker-compose.yml up model-utils-speech

 4. Deploy the ACE Agent microservices.
-The following command deploys the Chat Controller, Chat Engine, Plugin server, and NLP server microservices.
+The following command deploys the Chat Controller, Chat Engine, Plugin server, and NLP server microservices along with Redis and the sample WebUI containers.

 Stock Market bot sample conversation